Steely Dan: Pretzel Logic and Katy Lied (1974–1976)

-Pretzel Logic was released in early 1974.
-A diverse set, it includes the group's most successful single, "Rikki Don't Lose That Number" (No. 4 on the Billboard Hot 100), and a note-for-note rendition of Duke Ellington and James "Bubber" Miley's "East St. Louis Toodle-Oo".
+Pretzel Logic was released in February 1974.
+A diverse set, it includes the group's most successful single, "Rikki Don't Lose That Number" (No. 4 on the Billboard Hot 100), and a rendition of Duke Ellington and James "Bubber" Miley's "East St. Louis Toodle-Oo".

 During the previous album's tour, the band had added vocalist-percussionist Royce Jones, vocalist-keyboardist Michael McDonald, and session drummer Jeff Porcaro.
 Porcaro played the sole drum track on one song, "Night By Night" on Pretzel Logic (Jim Gordon played drums on all the remaining tracks, and he and Porcaro both played on "Parker's Band"), reflecting Steely Dan's increasing reliance on session musicians (including Dean Parks and Rick Derringer).
 Jeff Porcaro and Katy Lied pianist David Paich would go on to form Toto.
 Striving for perfection, Becker and Fagen sometimes asked musicians to record as many as forty takes of each track.
 Pretzel Logic was the first Steely Dan album to feature Walter Becker on guitar.
 "Once I met [session musician] Chuck Rainey", he explained, "I felt there really was no need for me to be bringing my bass guitar to the studio anymore".

-A rift began growing between Becker-Fagen and Steely Dan's other members (particularly Baxter and Hodder), who wanted to tour.
+A rift began growing, with Becker and Fagen on one side and Steely Dan's other members, who wanted to tour (particularly Baxter and Hodder), on the other.
 Becker and Fagen disliked constant touring and wanted to concentrate solely on writing and recording.
 The other members gradually left the band, discouraged by this and by their diminishing roles in the studio.
-However, Dias remained with the group until 1980's Gaucho and Michael McDonald contributed vocals until the group's twenty-year hiatus after Gaucho.
+However, Dias remained with the group until 1980's Gaucho, and Michael McDonald contributed vocals until the group's twenty-year hiatus after Gaucho.
 Baxter and McDonald went on to join The Doobie Brothers.
-Steely Dan's last tour performance was on July 5, 1974, a concert at the Santa Monica Civic Auditorium in California.
+Steely Dan's last tour performance before their hiatus was on July 5, 1974, a concert at the Santa Monica Civic Auditorium in California.

-Becker and Fagen recruited a diverse group of session players for Katy Lied (1975), including Porcaro, Paich, and McDonald, as well as guitarist Elliott Randall, jazz saxophonist Phil Woods, saxophonist/bass-guitarist Wilton Felder, percussionist/vibraphonist/keyboardist Victor Feldman, keyboardist (and later producer) Michael Omartian, and guitarist Larry Carlton—Dias, Becker, and Fagen being Steely Dan's only original members.
-The album went gold on the strength of "Black Friday" and "Bad Sneakers", but Becker and Fagen were so dissatisfied with the album's sound (compromised by a faulty DBX noise reduction system) that they publicly apologized for it (on the album's back cover) and for years refused to listen to it in its final form.
+Becker and Fagen recruited a diverse group of session players for Katy Lied (1975), including Porcaro, Paich, and McDonald, as well as guitarist Elliott Randall, jazz saxophonist Phil Woods, saxophonist/bassist Wilton Felder, percussionist/vibraphonist/keyboardist Victor Feldman, keyboardist (and later producer) Michael Omartian, and guitarist Larry Carlton—Dias, Becker, and Fagen being Steely Dan's only original members.
+The album went gold on the strength of "Black Friday" and "Bad Sneakers", but the band members were dissatisfied with the album's sound (compromised by a faulty DBX noise reduction system).
 Katy Lied also included "Doctor Wu" and "Chain Lightning".